NHIVNA is grateful for the support and encouragment it receives from its patrons and proud that they are willing to be a part of the organisation.

 Because I truly believe in the work that NHIVNA does.
 HIV nurses are invaluable and have over the years done and continue to do an incredible job looking after and caring for people living with HIV.
 I feel both humbled and honoured to be a patron.

-Robert J Pratt RN RNT BA MSc FRCN
+Robert J Pratt CBE RN RNT BA MSc FRCN †

-Robert Pratt is Professor of Nursing and Director of the Richard Wells Research Centre School of Research and Postgraduate Studies, part of the Wolfson Institute of Health Sciences, Thames Valley University.
-He gained a Diploma in Nursing at the University of London, a Bachelor of Arts in Humanities and a Master of Science in Health Education at Chelsea College, University of London.
+The late Robert Pratt was Professor of Nursing and Director of the Richard Wells Research Centre School of Research and Postgraduate Studies, part of the Wolfson Institute of Health Sciences at Thames Valley University.
+He was a Patron of NHIVNA since 2003.
+Professor Pratt died in 2024.